madeintheusb/NusbioMCU/README.md

-# NusbioMatrix MCU
+# NusbioMCU and NubsioMCUpixels

 ## Overview

- NubsioMCU is a .NET programmable Micro-Controller to

-    Control different shape of multi-color LED (RGB) of type WS2812 Control 8x8 LED Matrix
+**NubsioMCU** is a .NET programmable Micro-Controller to control different shapes of multi-color (RGB) LED of type WS2812 (up to 60 LED).

+**NubsioMCUpixels** is a .NET programmable Micro-Controller to control 2 independent strips of RGB LED of type WS2812, up to 180 RGB LED per strip.

+ Requires a 5 Volts 2 Amp external power adapter with Micro USB male plug.

-Facts
+### Facts

-    Everything is plug and play
+* Everything is plug and play
-    All .NET source is written in C# and is open-source
+* All .NET source is written in C# and is open-source

-Links
+# Links

     Drivers:
         Windows 10 - Auto detection